SLongshaw/ParaSiF/doc/FEniCS_2019.1.0_Local_Installation.md

  pkg_search_module(PETSC petsc PETSc)
 ```

-Define the python location in PYTHON_LOCATION.
+Define the python location in PYTHON_LOCATION, and check that the paths defined below exist.
+If not define the right ones.
 Finally, CMake is ran as follows, before the code is installed using make:

 ```bash
  export PYTHON_LOCATION=/usr/bin/python3